coderolls/coderolls-blog/_posts/eclipse/2022-08-06-maven-project.md

 author: gaurav
 categories: [Eclipse, Maven Project]
 toc: true
-description: "In this tutorial we will see how to create a maven project in eclipse."
+description: "In this tutorial, we will see how to create a maven project in Eclipse."
 hidden: false
 ---

-In this short tutorial we will see how to create a maven project in eclipse.
+In this short tutorial, we will see how to create a maven project in Eclipse.

 ## Introduction

-Maven is most popular build automation tool used to create and manage java projects.
+Maven is the most popular build automation tool used to create and manage Java projects.

 Maven helps developers to save time by: